lsst-dm/dmtn-020/index.rst

        Schedule Performance Index.
 Defined as :term:`BCWP`\/:term:`BCWS`.

    Sprint
-      A month-long period of work for a particular team.
+      A defined period of work for a particular team.
+Typically, sprints are one calendar month long, but this is not required.

    Story
       A JIRA issue type describing a scheduled, self-contained task worked as